wonas2dosgwr3/measurevaluenotmoney/README.md

 ##### ***[Natural law (signs of life, Fourth of July-mode; INALIENABLE RIGHTS).
 Version 2.]***<br><br>
 >> ## ***Part 4.
 Pleasant dreams of a good time coming.***<br><br>
+>>> ### ***"I resolved to enter upon a life of industry; and notwithstanding the obstacle of color, and consciousness of my lowly state, indulged in pleasant dreams of a good time coming, when the possession of some humble habitation,

 3.17a